 The Perecman Firm, P.L.L.C. represented a client who sustained herniations of his C5-6, C6-7 and L5-S1 intervertebral discs, as well as trauma that produced impingement of each shoulder.

 On Jan.
 19, 2009, the plaintiff, a construction worker, worked at a renovation site.
 He was installing a plasterboard ceiling, and the work necessitated his use of a ladder.
-During the course of that task, he fell off of the ladder.
-He plummeted some 15 feet, and he claimed that he sustained injuries of his back, his neck and his shoulders.
+During the course of that task, he fell off the ladder.
+He plummeted some 15 feet, and he claimed that he sustained injuries to his back, his neck, and his shoulders.

 The plaintiff sued the premises' owners.
 He alleged that the defendants violated the New York State Labor Law.